gousiosg/homepage/research.md

 pipeline for the [Watchdog](https://github.com/TestRoots/watchdog) framework and co-implemented a similar pipeline for [Travis CI data](https://github.com/Inventitech/travis-analysis).
 With those tools, we have shown
 ({% cite_details BGZ15 --text ICSE-NIER15%},
+{% cite_details BLPGZ16 --text ICSE-SERIP16,%}
 {% cite_details BGPZ15 --text FSE15 %}) that developers
 do not test as much as they thing they do, do not follow TDD approaches and investigated how testing in done in CI (submission to FSE 2016).
+We also created the [TravisTorrent](http://travistorrent.testroots.org) project to disseminate Travis build results in a way similar to GHTorrent.

 #### Past work
 I led the design and development of [Alitheia Core](http://www.sqo-oss.org)